Other key laboratories

 In the past three years, we have actively carried out basic research on wind-induced vibration of bridges, key wind-resistant technologies for large-span and multi-span bridges, forward-looking research on numerical simulation of wind-induced disasters, and related pro bono research on field measurements and numerical simulation of typhoons and gusts.

 During the "Tenth Five-Year Plan" (2001-2005) and the "Eleventh Five-Year Plan" (2006-2010) period, the central government of China launched an initiative of "Research on the Rules and Modes of Inheritance of Famous Doctors of Traditional Chinese Medicine (TCM)".
-The preliminary results defined the traits, inheritance modes and problems of successful TCM talents, shedding light on measures to address this issue.
-In this context, the Traditional Chinese Medicine Master Inheritance Talent Training Project (hereinafter referred to as the "Master Class") undertaken by the Research Section is a pilot project approved by State Administration of Traditional Chinese Medicine for training outstanding TCM talents.
+The preliminary results defined the traits, inheritance modes, and problems of successful TCM talents, shedding light on measures to address this issue.
+In this context, the Traditional Chinese Medicine Master Inheritance Talent Training Project (hereinafter referred to as the "Master Class") undertaken by the Research Section is a pilot project approved by the State Administration of Traditional Chinese Medicine for training outstanding TCM talents.
 Building on the experience in the past four years, we explore a brand-new training mode of famous TCM masters that combines university education with apprenticeship tutoring.
 This paves way for the standard of talent development and inheritance of TCM masters.

 While studying the elements and rules of famous TCM masters, we explore the innovative mode of inheritance and cultivation of TCM masters in our quest for a standard and long-term mechanism of TCM talent development.
 It is expected to provide input for relevant competent authorities in their formulation of relevant policies and the innovative system of inheritance and cultivation of famous TCM masters.